-The B.S. degree in nursing requires 39 credits as prerequisite or corequisite courses.
+The B.S.N. degree requires 39 credits as prerequisite or corequisite courses.
 Additionally, there are 49 required credits in nursing.
 A minimum of a C (2.0) is required for the nursing courses and the prerequisite or corequisite courses, and an overall GPA of 2.5 must be achieved throughout the program to meet nursing major graduation requirements.
 A student can fail or withdraw for academic reasons from only one non-nursing prerequisite/corequisite course one time.
 If a student fails or withdraws from a nursing course due to academic reasons or a breach of the code of academic integrity, he/she must withdraw from the nursing major and would no longer be eligible for the nursing major.
-If any non-nursing course has not been successfully completed, the student must apply for re-admission to the nursing program after achieving a C (2.0) or better.
+If any non-nursing to the nursing program after achieving a C (2.0) or better.
 A student must withdraw from the nursing major if the GPA is less than 2.5, and the student would no longer be eligible for the nursing major.